-Farmington Hills is the second largest city in Oakland County and home to the Holocaust Memorial.
+Farmington Hills is the second-largest city in Oakland County and home to the state's only Holocaust Memorial.

-Farmington Hills houses the Orchard Ridge campus location for Oakland Community College.
+Farmington Hills has good schools, including the Orchard Ridge campus of Oakland Community College.

-The city is also home to the Holocaust Memorial Center, the only Holocaust Memorial in the state of Michigan.
+The city is also home to the Holocaust Memorial Center, the only Holocaust memorial in Michigan.

-There is plenty to do in Farmington Hills for the outdoor lover, including nine different parks.
+There is plenty to do in Farmington Hills for the outdoor lover, including seven golf courses and country clubs, and nine different parks.
 The most popular park in the city, Heritage Park, is 211 acres with 4.5 miles of trails, perfect for hiking, nature, and in the winter, cross country skiing.
-The Costick Center also provides many programs and events for the community, including a resident swimming pool, and gymnasium.
-The city is home to several golf courses and country clubs.
+It also has an arts center and archery.
+The city’s Costick Activties Center provides many programs and events for the community, including a swimming pool and gymnasium.

-Farmington Hills does not have a downtown, rather the shopping and entertainment district is spread out throughout the city, and it is only a short distance away from Downtown Farmington with boutique and specialty shops and a plethora of dining and entertainment options.
+Farmington Hills does not have a downtown, rather the shopping and entertainment district is spread out throughout the city, and it is only a short distance away from Novi’s shopping center and Downtown Farmington with boutique and specialty shops and a plethora of dining and entertainment options.